 Upon graduation, Mike was appointed Chairman and Principal Baritone of the National Saxophone Choir of Great Britain. and led their tours of China, Holland, Thailand, and their appearance at the Prague Fringe Festival.
 Other events during this time included workshops across the UK for the Live Music Now scheme, producing Soprillogy (the world’s first soprillo saxophone album), and a performance with the London Saxophonic at Etnafest, Sicily.

-As Assistant Director of the 16th World Saxophone Congress in St Andrews, Scotland, Mike oversaw the production of more than 250 performances featuring musicians from over 50 countries.
+As Assistant Director of the 16th World Saxophone Congress in St Andrews, Scotland, Mike was responsible for the production of more than 250 performances featuring musicians from over 50 countries.
 As a chamber musician, he has also performed several world premieres at WSCs in Thailand, Slovenia, and France.

 Mike is a member of the Scottish Saxophone Ensemble and the Apollo Saxophone Orchestra, whose recent ‘Perpetual Motion’ album featured new works by Barbara Thompson.
 Notable performances include sell-out appearances at multiple Edinburgh Fringe and Jazz Festivals, at the Enterprise Music Scotland Chamber Music Festival, SOUND Festival, Prague Fringe Festival, RNCM Saxophone Days, and broadcasts for BBC1, ITV, BBC Radio Scotland, BBC Radio 3, and BBC Radio 6 Music.